 U.S.-Based Medical Device Fabrication and Manufacturing

-EVS Metal manufactures medical devices at metal fabrication facilities in New Jersey, Texas, Pennsylvania and New Hampshire.
+EVS Metal manufactures medical devices at sheet metal fabrication facilities in New Jersey, Texas, Pennsylvania and New Hampshire.
 This includes parts for and finished products like ventilators, hospital medical carts, and vaccine manufacturing and research equipment.
 We offer in-house design and engineering assistance for new devices; prototype fabrication; finishing, including #8 mirror; as well as assembly, integration and delivery by EVS’ company fleet or by common carrier.
 Requests for complimentary project quotes can be submitted online or by calling 1-888-9EVSMET.